jborjon/jborjon.github.io/portfolio/top-ai-trends-for-2021.md

 Siri, Alexa, and other systems that rely on natural language processing (NLP) and automated speech recognition (ASR) keep getting smarter.

-That's not going to stop.
+That’s not going to stop.
 NLP and ASR will keep improving and streamlining the customer experience.
 One day, they may be able to decode a sentence the way a human would and offer more natural, human responses.

 ## 10. Responsible and Ethical AI

 Rapid technological progress often pushes against the boundaries of ethical conventions.
-That doesn't mean AI is inherently unethical, but it does mean that we need to have a dialogue about the potential implications of its use.
+That doesn’t mean AI is inherently unethical, but it does mean that we need to have a dialogue about the potential implications of its use.

 The challenge is incorporating unbiased diversity, representation, and relevance in the problems we recruit AI to solve.

-After all, for all its sophistication, AI is still a product of the human mind, run by computers that can't make moral judgments.
-It's not yet capable of gaining ethical awareness and self-correcting.
+After all, for all its sophistication, AI is still a product of the human mind, run by computers that can’t make moral judgments.
+It’s not yet capable of gaining ethical awareness and self-correcting.

 Terms such as responsible AI and model interpretability are showing up more often outside of academic circles.

-That's an important step in ensuring fairness for everyone whose lives are affected by AI technologies.
+That’s an important step in ensuring fairness for everyone whose lives are affected by AI technologies.

-And, in today's world, that's everybody.
+And, in today’s world, that’s everybody.

 ## Accessibility for Everyone

-As AI trends continue to develop, it's increasingly important for business leaders to remain aware of how the rapid changes in technology may impact the industry.
+As AI trends continue to develop, it’s increasingly important for business leaders to remain aware of how the rapid changes in technology may impact the industry.

 Fortunately, advances toward making these technologies more accessible to all are bringing down the technical barriers and reducing the learning curve for non-technical leaders.

-More and more, it's possible for everyone to leverage the power of AI for business.
+More and more, it’s possible for everyone to leverage the power of AI for business.
 This is a golden opportunity.